-a.
-Failure to quickly and appropriately implement new technologies could reduce the competitiveness of Yahoo!
-JAPAN services.
+Failure to quickly and appropriately implement new technologies in our services could significantly impact our competitiveness.

 The Japanese Internet industry, a competitive market constantly teeming with new entrants, is particularly noted for rapid technological innovation and short service lifecycles.
-To maintain Yahoo!
-JAPAN's competitive edge in the industry, we continuously enhance our services by quickly implementing new technologies as appropriate.
-If, however, despite our best efforts we fail to quickly implement new technologies emerging in the market and our services become obsolete, we could suffer a decline in competitiveness.
+To maintain a competitive edge, we continuously enhance our services by quickly and appropriately implementing new technologies.
+If, however, despite our best efforts we fail to successfully implement new technologies and our services become obsolete, we could suffer a significant decline in competitiveness.